ThomasAFink/effectively_querying_chatGPT_via_the_OpenAI_API/README.md

         mat (0.30)
 In this example, the words "sitting," "cat," and "mat" are assigned more importance than the other words.
 The continuous weights enable the model to learn varying levels of importance for each word.

-Hard Attention:
-Now consider the same sentence, "The cat is sitting on the mat."
+For hard attention consider the same sentence, "The cat is sitting on the mat."
 With hard attention, you assign binary importance weights to each word, indicating whether it should be attended to (1) or not (0).
 For example:

         The (0)
         cat (1)